TonyIvchenko/playground/README.md

 3. Add `src/<service>/README.md` with local run instructions and app notes.
 4. Keep the Python entrypoint thin and put most product logic in the browser.
 5. Load the shared browser base tokens from `/shared/browser-tokens.css` before inventing a new spacing, type, or color foundation.
+6. Use the shared `app-header`, `app-kicker`, `app-title`, and `app-subtitle` classes for the top-of-page header so browser apps still feel related.
-6. Use `PORT` for local run consistency.
+7. Use `PORT` for local run consistency.
-7. Add the service to the root README service inventory once it exists.
+8. Add the service to the root README service inventory once it exists.
-8. Add tests only when the app has meaningful Python behavior or a smoke path worth automating.
+9. Add tests only when the app has meaningful Python behavior or a smoke path worth automating.

 ## Environment